hilo-software/ebike-battery-manager/README.md

 - A storage cutoff threshold behaves identically to the nominal cutoff but allows a lower cutoff to hold the battery at a lower charge percentage which is desirable in Li Ion batteries that will be stored unused for an extended period of time.
 ## Disclaimer
 - The owner of the script is not an electrical power engineer but is a software engineer working at all levels of software including embedded systems close to the metal.
-- We only observe the power draw that the chargers are pulling at the smart plug.
+- The script observes the power draw that the chargers are pulling at the smart plug.
-- We assume that power draw is related to the amount of amperage the charger is adding to the battery.
+- The script assumes that power draw is related to the amount of amperage the charger is adding to the battery.
-- We assume that as the battery approaches full charge, the charger draws correspondingly less power establishing a known power drawdown curve that is correlated with the actual charger as it charges the battery, allowing the script to manage the charger(s) by controlling the TP-Link smart plug(s) on/off state.
+- The script assumes that as the battery approaches full charge, the charger draws correspondingly less power establishing a known power drawdown curve that is correlated with the actual charger as it charges the battery, allowing the script to manage the charger(s) by controlling the TP-Link smart plug(s) on/off state.
 - This was observed to be the case with Rad Power and Lectric EBike batteries and chargers.
 - This is a correlational approach and results will be approximate since we do not see the actual battery charge voltage in real time.
 ## Compatibility